TinyML-TH-Ohm/conductor/README.md

 The core components include:

-- [app.vue](./app/app.vue) – The root component that initializes the app and handles global layout and state.

 -  [index.vue](./app/pages/index.vue) – The landing view, introducing the user to the conductor experience.

 -    [hall.vue](./app/components/hall.vue) – The main interface where instrument sections are displayed and gesture input is visualized.